SoulSkare/popcorn-mobile/backend/README.md

 #Popcorn Time Mobile Backed

 ### Idea
-Run peerflix in backround (API) than we can talk with Cordova
+Run peerflix in backround (API) than we can talk with Cordova in the same APK (Cordova for Frontend and Nodejs for Backend)

 ***